Why Are Honey Bees Dying?

 Thank you for your interest in becoming a beekeeper.
-To us, beekeeping is one of the most enjoyable hobby/businesses ever.
+To us, beekeeping is so enjoyable.
 We believe you will enjoy it as well.
 We want to share some basic information about how to keep healthy bees.

-We are offering beginners, advance and queen rearing classes.
+We are offering beginners, advance and queen rearing classes online to make it as simple as possible.
+Now, learn from EAS Certified Master Beekeeper, David Burns on your own schedule from home.
+These online lessons can be watched on your computer, smartphone or tablet when you have time.
 Click here for more information.
 During our classes we teach you the 4 methods to combat varroa mites without the use of chemicals.
 You'll learn important management skills that will make you a better beekeeper.

 The truth is that many hives die due to poorly trained beekeepers.
 So many beekeeping mistakes can easily be avoided.